Vihasith137/Global-Population-Trends-and-Projections-/README.md

-###IT PROJECT
-INITIAL DRAFT
-“Global Population Trends and Projections (1980-2050)”
+# Global Population Trends and Projections (1980-2050)

-	Vihasith Rasala
+**Author:** Vihasith Rasala

-#Submitted to:
-Professor Sunkanmi Emanuel Oluwadare
+**Submitted to:** Professor Sunkanmi Emanuel Oluwadare

-###Abstract
-In this research, global population statistics and projections for the year 2024 is selected along with demographic transition of nations worldwide.
-The subject of the analysis is population dynamics, with special attention paid to the main indicators of population density growth and their relationship with economic factors.
-The research made use of data from a wide dataset and used Power Bi to visualize it and encourage interactive exploration of the population metrics.
-It finds that over half the world's population lives in Asia, India and China each adding up to 40%.
-It notched particularly strong year-on-year growth rates in India and Nigeria, as well as in dense populations including Macau and Singapore.
-The analysis underscores the fact that population growth is quite distinct from GDP growth, more so in the case of Pakistan.
-The findings help understand the nature of the demographic shifts and their possible implications for policy making and economic planning.
+## Abstract

+This project analyzes global population statistics and projections for the year 2024, focusing on demographic transitions worldwide.
+The research delves into population dynamics, particularly population density growth and its correlation with economic factors.

+Leveraging a comprehensive dataset and utilizing Power BI for visualization, the project enables interactive exploration of population metrics.
+Key findings include:

+* Over 50% of the global population resides in Asia, with India and China accounting for a significant portion.
+* Notable year-on-year population growth is observed in India, Nigeria, Macau, and Singapore.
+* Population growth and GDP growth exhibit distinct trends, particularly in Pakistan.

+This analysis provides valuable insights into demographic shifts and their potential implications for policy-making and economic planning.

-Keywords: Population, Demographics, Data Visualization, Power BI and economic implications.
+**Keywords:** Population, Demographics, Data Visualization, Power BI, Economic Implications

+## Project Details

+This section can be expanded to include:

+* **Data Sources:**  Specify the datasets used in the project.
+Include links or references if possible.
+* **Methodology:** Describe the methods used for data analysis and visualization.
+* **Visualizations:** Briefly describe the types of visualizations created in Power BI (e.g., maps, charts, dashboards).
+* **Key Insights:**  Expand on the main findings of the analysis.
+* **Limitations:**  Acknowledge any limitations of the data or analysis.
+* **Future Work:**  Suggest potential future research or extensions of the project.

+## How to Use

+If you have interactive Power BI visualizations or other components users can interact with, provide instructions here.
+This might include:

+* Downloading the Power BI file.
+* Accessing an online dashboard.
+*  Required software or tools.
 ##Contents
 1 Introduction	5
 1.1 Background	6